 Enjoy a mocha come cannabis crunch with each bite.

-These delights are made with Tanzanian coffee beans and make with a blend of both indica and sativa strains and covered in dark chocolate.
+These delights are made with Tanzanian coffee beans and made with a blend of both indica and sativa strains and covered in dark chocolate.

 How Much Caffeine In Chocolate Covered Espresso Beans?